Battle of Fort Beauséjour: Historical context

 Lieutenant-Colonel Lawrence and the Nova Scotia Council, along with many previous governors, had noted that on many occasions, the Acadians did not act neutrally.
 Lawrence had evidence that at least some Acadians clearly favoured the French and hoped to force all of the Acadians to take an oath of allegiance to the English.
 The English in New England considered the Acadians traitors to Britain and as "French bigots", whom they hoped would be moved to Philadelphia.
 Lawrence had little regard for the unique lifestyle of the Acadians and their declaration of neutrality.
 Consequently, some historians have suggested the Lawrence was motivated by wanting to clear rich land for New Englanders.
-Others have noted that the deportation was primarily based on military reasons to remove any military threat Acadians posed in their alliance with the Mi'kmaq people and the Acadian support of Louisbourg.
+Others have noted that the deportation was primarily based on military purposes to remove any military threat Acadians posed in their alliance with the Mi'kmaq people and the Acadian support of Louisbourg.

 In 1753, French troops from Canada marched south and seized and fortified the Ohio Valley.
 Britain protested the invasion and claimed Ohio for itself.
-On May 28, 1754, the French and Indian War began with the Battle of Jumonville Glen.
-French officer Ensign de Jumonville and a third of his escort were killed by a British patrol led by George Washington.
+On May 28, 1754, the French and Indian War spawned with the Battle of Jumonville Glen.
+French officer Ensign de Jumonville and a third of his escort were attacked and killed by a British patrol led by George Washington.
 In retaliation the French and the Indians defeated the British at Fort Necessity.
 Washington lost a third of his force, and surrendered.

 In Acadia, the primary British objective was to defeat the French fortifications at Beausejour and Louisbourg.
 The British saw the Acadians' allegiance to the French and the Wabanaki Confederacy as a military threat.
 Father Le Loutre's War had created the conditions for total war; British civilians had not been spared and, as Governor Charles Lawrence and the Nova Scotia Council saw it, Acadian civilians had provided intelligence, sanctuary, and logistical support while others had fought against the British.

 Throughout all of this, the British were nervous about a French and native invasion.
 As a result of native raids supported by the French some British settlers left their settlements (see Raid on Dartmouth (1751)).
 As a result of the military buildup at Chignecto, as part of the larger coordinated effort of the French and Indian War, the Governor of Massachusetts, William Shirley planned to take Fort Beausejour.
 Shirley's intelligence fermented the idea that the only way of saving Massachusetts was to attack Beauséjour.